-Cosmic mouthful: Tasters savor fine wine that orbited earth
+Cosmic mouthful: Tasters savor fine wine that orbited Earth

-Cosmic mouthful: Tasters savor fine wine that orbited earth MASHA MACPHERSON and ANGELA CHARLTON, Associated Press March 24, 2021 Updated: March 24, 2021 7:12 a.m.
+Cosmic mouthful: Tasters savor fine wine that orbited Earth MASHA MACPHERSON and ANGELA CHARLTON, Associated Press March 24, 2021 Updated: March 24, 2021 7:26 a.m.

 1 of15 Philippe Darriet, Président of the Institute for wine and vine research and head oenologist fills glasses with wine for a blind tasting at the ISVV Institue in Villenave-d'Ornon, southwestern France, Monday, March 1, 2021.
 Researchers in Bordeaux are carefully studying a dozen bottles of French wine that returned to Earth after a stay aboard the International Space Station.
 They’re releasing preliminary results Wednesday.
 At a one-of-a-kind tasting this month, 12 connoisseurs sampled one of the space-traveled wines, blindly tasting it alongside a bottle from the same vintage that had stayed in a cellar.
 Christophe Ena/AP Show More Show Less